6 Fall Flavors That Are Way Less Basic Than Pumpkin Spice

 If the thought of cranberries immediately evokes the image of a barrel-shaped blob of gel from a can, it's time for you to reconsider them.
 Dried cranberries add tart sweetness to anything from turkey sandwiches to trail mix, and a homemade cranberry sauce pairs beautifully with a surprising number of simple poultry-and-potatoes dishes.
 Even those perfectly round slices from a can are delectable.

-If pumpkin spice still holds a special place in your heart, click HERE to discover all the PSL-inspired items you need in your life.
+If pumpkin spice still holds a special place in your heart, click HERE to discover the best fall captions for all your PSL pics.